Bellroy

 Before Bellroy, a team of friends set up a blog called Carryology as a place for fellow carry enthusiasts to connect and share ideas.
 It started providing insights around what people carry, and wallets in particular – as slim tailoring became popular, bulky wallets couldn’t hide anymore.

-They recognised pretty early on that they could use business as a force for good.
-And as a certified B Corp, they constantly pursue better ways to source their leathers, reduce their impact on the environment and make sure their products are used and loved for as long as possible.
-They are (and always have been) about making a difference to the in-between; Getting you moving through all your worlds with lighter shoulders.
+They recognized early on that they could use business as a force for good.
+And as a certified B Corp, they constantly pursue better ways to source their leathers, reduce their impact on the environment, and make sure their products’ lifecycles are as long as possible.

 Bellroy Practices